What are the prerequisites for this program?

 - Campus parking pass

 Lodging is not included in the TMI fee.
-TMI participants typically lodge in Purdue's Union Club Hotel, conveniently located across the street from Krannert Center.
-Contact the Union directly to make reservations; ask for the TMI block.
+TMI participants typically lodge in Purdue's Union Club Hotel.
+In October 2019, the Purdue Union Club Hotel will be under renovation and unavailable.
+We have reserved a block of rooms at the nearby Hilton Garden Inn Wabash Landing, 356 East State Street, West Lafayette.
+Contact the Hilton directly to arrange lodging; ask for the Krannert TMI block.

 What will I learn/gain from taking this program?